rimmertzelle/published-books/challenges/study_book.md

 1. API and Design are approved
 2. The original (approved) design is implemented
 3. Code is handed in as a zipfile. (use .zip and **not** .rar or another exotic extension)
-4. A working example of the code is available for testing purpose
+4. A working example of the code is available for testing purpose (= deployed)

 **Rubric**